Common name: Turmeric, Curcuma, Haldi

-Turmeric is called as the Indian saffron or the golden spice of life owing to the deep yellow orange color and the use as acondiment, healing remedy and a textile dye.
-Apart from being the main ingredient in Ayurveda formulations, it is also used as common kitchen spice and has many single herb applications.
-Ayurveda formulations like Haridrakand, Dashangalep, Madhumeh har yog, sudarshan choorna,chandraprabha vati contains Turmeric.
-It is hot in potency and helps in alleviating kapha and vata.
+Turmeric is called the Indian saffron or the golden spice of life owing to the deep yellow-orange color and the use as a condiment, healing remedy, and textile dye.
+Apart from being the main ingredient in Ayurveda formulations, it is also used as a common kitchen spice and has many single herb applications.
+Ayurveda formulations like Haridrakand, Dashangalep, Madhumeh har yog, Sudarshan choorna, Chandra Prabha Vati contains Turmeric.
+It is hot in potency and helps in alleviating Kapha and Vata.

-• It also acts as anti inflammatory and as a natural pain killer.
+• It also acts as an anti-inflammatory and as a natural pain killer.

-• Turmeric is excellent agent for skin; it removes skin blemishes and spots.
+• Turmeric is an excellent agent for skin; it removes skin blemishes and spots.

 • It is also helpful in leukemia.